hjlhhh-eng/Muses/README.md

 ```
 python replay.py
 ```
-The other files with timestamps record the problems that occurred with Apollo, the information data of the cars controlled by Apollo, and the actor data in this timestamp folder.
+Timestamps folder also record the problems that occurred with Apollo, the information data of the cars controlled by Apollo, and the actor data in this timestamp folder.

 Due to actor ID matching issue,after using a data, it is necessary to Use 'Ctrl+C' to disconnect the bridge, exit the Apollo container where the bridge connection is located (step 10), and stop carla:
 ```